 The ApoE Gene

-There are 3 different versions of this gene (called isoforms): E2, E3, and E4.
+There are three different versions of the ApoE gene (called isoforms): E2, E3, and E4.
 You inherit one copy of the gene from your mom and one from your Dad - giving us 6 possible genotypes.
 You may inherit the same isoform from each parent, or you may get two different versions.